SentorG/NewPlatPatch/README.md

 | **Fixed Dex Acquisition Bug** | When talking to Dawn/Lucas in Sandgem, the game would crash if spamming buttons while still in the "pushed back" walk animation.
 I have fixed this so it cannot happen. | ✅ |
 | **Fixed Bike Shop Crash Bug** | When talking to the NPC who gives you the Bicycle a second time would crash the game.
 I have removed this NPC after talking to them once. | ✅ |
 | **Friendship NPC Uncapped** | Uncapped the previous 1 evolution limit on the friendship NPC in Sandgem.
 Only works on the first Pokémon in the party. | ✅ |

+### I have added snow falling in Twinleaf town (because it's a vibe) but this does technically give an IronMON runner a slight advantage if the fishing pivot has Magic Guard, Ice Body or Snow Cloak.
+As there might be some controversy over whether this should be included, I have created a snowy version AND a clean version.

+## File names breakdown:
+- **FLX** - The frame limiter has been turned off.
+The game runs smoothly but faster.
+- Snowy - Adds slow, falling snow to Twinleaf Town.